AnyFetch/developers.anyfetch.com/blueprint.md

             }

 ### Remove a User [DELETE]
+> This endpoint is only available to admin users.
+>
+> You can't delete yourself.

 Remove specified user.
 The user should be in your company, you can't delete a user in a subcompany.

-> You need to be an administrator to delete another user.

-> You can't delete yourself.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.